DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia.markdown

-laws relating to misleading and deceptive conduct or false advertising – well, in the absence of any statutory intervention, they seem the most viable and appropriate mechanism to regulate the conduct of both search engines and advertisers in this context into the future.
+laws relating to misleading and deceptive conduct or false advertising – well, in the absence of any statutory intervention, they seem the most viable and appropriate mechanism to regulate the conduct of both search engines and advertisers in this context in the future.

-References
+###References

-1-800 Contacts Inc v WhenU.com Inc, 414 F 3d 400 (2d Cir, 2005)
+1-800 Contacts Inc v WhenU.com Inc, 414 F 3d 400 (2d Cir, 2005).

 1-800 Contacts Inc v Lens.com Inc , No. 11-4114, 11-4204, 11-4022 (10th
 Cir, 2013).